flyingmachine/nanoc-blog/content/programming/wtf-is-a-framework.md

 Frameworks coordinate resources, and (it's almost a tautology to say this) coordination requires _communication_.
 Communication is _hard_.
-Frameworks make it easier by translating the disparate "languages" spoken by different resources into one or more common languages that are easy to understand and efficient, while also ensuring extensibility and composability.
+Frameworks make it easier by translating the disparate "languages" spoken by resources into one or more common languages that are easy to understand and efficient, while also ensuring extensibility and composability.
 Frameworks also do some of the work of ensuring resilience.
 This usually entails:

 * Establishing naming and addressing conventions
 * Establishing conventions for how to structure content